puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 The installer must be run with elevated privileges.
 Installing Puppet **does not** require a system reboot.

-The only information you need to specify during installation is **the hostname of your puppet master server:**
+The only information you need to specify during installation is **the hostname of your Puppet master server:**

 ![Puppet master hostname selection][server]